xxjcaxx/ChessAIThon/documentacion/chess_computers.md

 We will rely for legaly checking in libraries like Python Chess: https://pypi.org/project/chess/ so we don't have to worry about it.

 ### **How Humans Represent the Board and Moves**
-Humans don’t use bitboards or arrays—we rely on our brains to visualize the board and plan moves.
+Humans don’t use bitboards or arrays, we rely on our brains to visualize the board and plan moves.
 Here’s how we do it:

 - **Visualization**: When humans look at a chessboard, we see the entire position at once.
 We can quickly recognize patterns, like a fork (where one piece attacks two at the same time) or a pin (where a piece is stuck because moving it would expose a more valuable piece).
 - **Notation**: Humans use chess notation (like "e4" or "Nf3") to record and describe moves.
 This helps us communicate and analyze games without needing to see the board.